perladvent/perldotcom/content/article/_pub_2002_05_07_optree.md

 {
-   "categories" : "Perl Internals",
+   "categories" : "perl-internals",
+   "image" : null,
+   "title" : "Where Wizards Fear To Tread",
+   "date" : "2002-05-07T00:00:00-08:00",
+   "tags" : [
+      "op-tree-b-generate-wizards"
+   ],
+   "thumbnail" : "/images/_pub_2002_05_07_optree/111-wizards.gif",
+   "draft" : null,
    "authors" : [
       "simon-cozens"
    ],
-   "title" : "Where Wizards Fear To Tread",
-   "image" : null,
-   "thumbnail" : "/images/_pub_2002_05_07_optree/111-wizards.gif",
-   "date" : "2002-05-07T00:00:00-08:00",
-   "draft" : null,
    "description" : " So you're a Perl master.
 You've got XS sorted.
 You know how the internals work.
 Hey, there's nothing we can teach you on perl.com that you don't already know.
 You think?
-Where Wizards Fear To Tread brings you the...", "tags" : [
+Where Wizards Fear To Tread brings you the...", "slug" : "/pub/2002/05/07/optree.html"
-      "op-tree-b-generate-wizards"
-   ],
-   "slug" : "/pub/2002/05/07/optree.html"
 }